Questions & Answers

 Why are you targeting these specific organizations?

 Although US donors will likely still be able to provide donations to these organizations, the incentive of donations as tax deductions will no longer exist.
 Having a charity status means that when US citizens or residents donate to these organizations, they can claim their donation on their taxes as write-offs, resulting in a reduction of the total amount they pay in taxes.
 This is because charitable organizations are supposed to be doing work that contributes to the public good—essentially, offering something to communities that the US or state government would otherwise have to provide or that community residents might request or have to provide themselves.
-However, when money goes to Israeli settler organizations which do not provide a public good for communities in the United States, US politicians—like New York Attorney General Letitia James—will have to explain why they allow this to happen.

 Furthermore, airing the truth of these organizations’ work would likely discourage a portion of US donors from contributing.
 Ultimately, we expect to be able to make a sizable dent in the flow of money reaching these Israeli settler organizations, resulting in a tangible change on the ground as their ability to operate is—at the very least—stifled.